 Latin American Grill Miami Lakes is a cozy place with a fantastic menu of more than 30 sandwiches, along with beautiful dishes from Cuba.

-Here you can enjoy a rich Latin American breakfast and a delicious coffee!!
-The restaurant is a self-seating spot, which means you don’t have a host to receive, so look for the available and clean tables.
+Here you can enjoy a rich Latin American breakfast and delicious coffee!!
+The restaurant is a self-seating spot, which means you don’t have a host to receive, so look for available and clean tables.

 Bolivar Latin American Restaurant Bar

 841 Washington Ave, Miami Beach, FL 33139

 This beautiful destination serves Colombian-style South American recipes and a festive atmosphere.
 Bolivar combines Spanish, African, and South American flavors with exotic dishes and bars from Colombia, Peru, and Venezuela.

 Here you can breathe the essence of passion, a rural, original, and beautiful atmosphere.
 Bolivar is a unique Latin American Restaurant to eat, drink and enjoy a dance party.
 Bolivar is an excellent restaurant with traditional dishes from various Latin American cultures.

 This spot is a must-visit in Miami!
 Try the Bandeja Paisa here, which includes various types of meat, rice, eggs, avocado, and beans, all on one plate.